Clorox raises forecast, reports 15% rise in quarterly sales

-(Reuters) - Clorox Co (CLX) raised its annual forecast and reported a 15% rise in quarterly sales on Friday as people bought more bleach and other disinfectants because of the COVID-19 pandemic.
+May 1 (Reuters) - Clorox Co raised its annual forecast and reported a 15% rise in quarterly sales on Friday as people bought more bleach and other disinfectants because of the COVID-19 pandemic.

 The Formula 409 maker’s net sales rose to $1.78 billion from $1.55 billion in the third quarter ended March 31.